claustrum examples¶

 Without wantPid, those same two replies are exactly {"success":true} and

-startTime is an opaque token: persist it, then compare a daemon value
+startTime is an opaque token.
+Store it.
+Then compare a daemon value

 against a later daemon value for the same id to detect PID reuse.
 Do